 Crises can result from a single devastating event or a combination of escalating events and present a severe threat to an organization’s strategic objectives, reputation, and viability.
 They are episodic and of significant magnitude.
 It’s common to think of crisis in dramatic terms: natural disasters, people led away in handcuffs, the glare of media lights.
 But some don’t appear on the nightly news, and some don’t appear on management radar until it’s too late.
 But what should you do if something does happen?

-Apparently only 49% of companies have a crisis communications plan in place!
+In a survey conducted by PwC, only 35% of their respondents had a crisis communications plan in place!
 A crisis communications plan is vital to calm the chaos and overwhelm for all involved, and essential to protecting the businesses reputation.
 Without one, it’s in the lap of the gods as to how much damage could happen to the business reputation.

 According to HubSpot, “a crisis communication plan is a set of guidelines used to prepare a business for an emergency or unexpected event.
 These plans include steps to take when a crisis first emerges, how to communicate with the public, and how to prevent the issue from occurring again.”

 There are some simple steps to follow to get started on a plan:

 - identify the goal of the plan;

 - identify all stakeholders that will need to be informed in case of a crisis; anyone that may be impacted by what occurs, including customer and shareholders.